Thomas Strunz: International goal

-Career after pro times
+Post-playing career

 After retiring, Strunz served as general manager at VfL Wolfsburg for nearly a year, being fired on 19 December 2005 – head coach Holger Fach was sacked on the same day, and the former was awarded €2.750.000 in compensation.
-In April 2008 he enrolled in the same capacity at lowly Rot-Weiss Essen, being fired on 12 September of the following year.
+In April 2008, Strunz enrolled in the same capacity at lowly Rot-Weiss Essen, being fired on 12 September of the following year.

-Later Strunz worked as football pundit for German TV channel Sport1.
+Later, Strunz worked as football pundit for German TV channel Sport1.

 Personal life

 Strunz's wife, Claudia, left him for fellow German international Stefan Effenberg.

 Trivia

-On 10 March 1998, he was one of the main targets in an infamous press conference held by a furious Bayern manager Giovanni Trapattoni, who addressed the media in broken German.
+On 10 March 1998, Strunz was one of the main targets in an infamous press conference held by a furious Bayern manager Giovanni Trapattoni, who addressed the media in broken German.
 This gave Strunz the possibility to work as a TV pundit after his football career.